ankushagrawal/redis-dropwizard/README.md

 # redis-dropwizard
-Basic application to post a key to redis and set its expiry time.
+Sample redis dropwizard application using maven.
+Application to post a key in redis and set its expiry time.
 Whenever key gets expired, subscriber listens and performs basic business functions.

 # Steps to run: